CU-ESIIL/Innovation-Summit-2024/docs/worksheets/worksheet_0.md

 This tutorial will not only uncover the impact of redlining on urban greenspace but also highlight the adaptive strategies developed in response to this enduring disturbance.
 Through mapping and analysis, we aim to illustrate the powerful role that geographic data can play in understanding and fostering urban resilience and social equity.

-### Reference

-- Nardone, A., Rudolph, K. E., Morello-Frosch, R., & Casey, J. A. (2021).
-Redlines and Greenspace: The Relationship between Historical Redlining and 2010 Greenspace across the United States. *Environmental Health Perspectives*, 129(1), 017006.
-DOI:10.1289/EHP7495.

 ## Goals of the Tutorial